xebialabs/xl-kube-workshop/part-0/lab-0-setup-kubectl-context.md

 - Java 17 - keytool (only if you plan to use the generation of the keystore inside the xl-cli kube)
 - A directory from where you will run `xl kube` commands
 - License files for Release and Deploy (can be generated during installation)
-- Username/password for Identity Server (it will be provided on the Slack channel `#xl-kube-workshop`)
+- Username/password for Identity Server (in case you cannot use IS, skip the labs with IS )

 Use one of the following options to get the kubectl context on your machine:

 ### With the Azure cluster

-Real values of parameters will be provided on the Slack channel `#xl-kube-workshop`.

-Run:
+Run (customize the values according to your cluster settings):

 ```shell
 export AZURE_USERNAME=...